 - 1 onion diced

-- In a small bowl, mix together the salt, paprika, garlic powder, onion powder, pepper, and chili powder.
+- In a small bowl, mix together the salt, paprika, garlic powder, onion powder, pepper, cayenne, and brown sugar together.

-- Remove pork roast from packaging and pat dry with a paper towel.
-Rub the spice mixture all over the pork roast.
+- Remove the pork roast from the packaging and pat it dry with a paper towel.
+Rub the spice mixture all over the pork roast, generously coating.

-- Lay out the diced onion on the bottom of the slow cooker and then place the seasoned pork on top of the onion.
+- Lay out the diced onion on the bottom of the slow cooker, pour in the apple juice, and place the seasoned pork on top of the onion.

 - Cover and cook on low for 8-10 hours.

-- Remove the pork roast from the slow cooker and place into a large bowl.
-Shred the pork loin with 2 forks or a kitchen mixer.
+- Remove the pork roast from the slow cooker and place it into a large bowl and let it rest for 15-20 minutes.

 - Strain cooking sauce over a large bowl to remove onions.
-If you want to strain off the fat that accumulated prior to pouring liquid over pork, simple place liquid in the freezer for 5-10 minutes, then scoop the solidified fat off the liquid before thickening.
+If you want to remove some of the fat that rendered into the cooking liquid, place the liquid in the freezer for 5-10 minutes, then scoop the solidified fat off the liquid.